telabotanica/vvv-wordpress-tela-botanica/README.md

 1. And so on

 ## Examples
 You can use these examples as is.
-Just replace `password-placeholder` by proper passwords.
+Just replace `PASSWORD-PLACEHOLDER` by proper passwords.

 ### vvv-custom.yml
 ```yml